Endodontic treatment that protects your smile

-Endodontic treatment removes infection inside the tooth to relieve pain and help prevent tooth loss.
-It saves the natural tooth and protects surrounding tissues from further damage.
+Endodontic treatment removes infection inside the tooth to relieve pain and preserve your natural tooth.

-Endodontic treatment refers to procedures that treat the inside of the tooth.
-This includes the pulp, root canals, and surrounding tissues.
-The most common type of endodontic treatment is root canal therapy, which removes infected or damaged pulp to save the tooth and prevent future complications.
+Endodontic treatment focuses on the inside of the tooth, including the pulp and root canals.
+The most common procedure is root canal therapy, which removes infected or damaged pulp to save the tooth and prevent future issues.

 The main goals of endodontic treatment are to: